lilyminium/psiresp/docs/source/installation.rst

 .. code-block:: bash

   # build the package
-  python setup.py develop  # or python setup.py install if not creating a development environment
+  pip install -e .  # or pip install . if not creating a development environment

 To run tests: